saikumarpujariBT/vscode-containers/README.md

 You can start Azure CLI (command-line interface) in a standalone, Linux-based container with **Container Images: Run Azure CLI** command.
 This gives you access to the full Azure CLI command set in an isolated environment.
 For more information on available commands, see [Get started with Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli?view=azure-cli-latest#sign-in).

+### Alternative container runtimes

+The Container Tools extension supports multiple container runtime options, such as Docker or Podman.
+If you want to change runtimes, you can do so with the VS Code setting `containers.containerClient`.
+Changing requires restart to take effect.

 ## Contributing

 See [the contribution guidelines](CONTRIBUTING.md) for ideas and guidance on how to improve the extension.
 Thank you!